viocost/islands/island-manager/docs/user_guide.md

 ## Creating images
 If you wish to create your own Islands image and distribute it - you can do it with "Island image authoring" tool.
 You need to have .ova image and your private key ready.
 Go tools -> Island image authoring.
 Fill the entire form and click "Go" button.
 The .isld file signed by your private key will be produced as a result.
 You may choose to start seeding it immediately, and simply share the magnet link with your friends.
+The manager is designed to track artifacts.
+If you select an existing artifact, the manager will try load previous version info and pre-fill the form.

 ## .isld files
 .isld file is essentially a zip archive, which includes .ova image, info file with the information, hash and signature of the .ova image, and the signature of the info file.